 With generous funding from the university, CSON is able to offer university fellowships to its most well qualified full-time PhD students upon admission.
-University fellowships usually include tuition (approximately 20 credits per year), partially -subsidized health insurance, and a stipend.
-University fellowship stipends are comparable to NIH pre-doctoral stipend levels (approximately \$23,700 per year in 2015-2016).
-University fellowships may be renewed twice (for a total of up to 3 years of funding), provided fellows remain in good academic standing, demonstrate significant progress toward the degree, demonstrate scholarly productivity and meet the expectations of the fellowship experience and mentor.
+University fellowships usually include tuition (approximately 46 credits), subsidized health insurance, and a stipend.
+University fellowship stipends are comparable to NIH pre-doctoral stipend levels (approximately \$24,500 per year in 2017-2018) University fellowships may be renewed twice (for a total of up to 3 years of funding), provided fellows remain in good academic standing, demonstrate significant progress toward the degree, demonstrate scholarly productivity and meet the expectations of the fellowship experience and mentor.
 Fellows are expected to be full-time students, commit to work approximately 16 hrs. per week on a faculty member's research project and limit outside employment to a maximum of one day per week during the semester.
 Fellows are also expected to attend scholarly workshops and conferences at CSON and elsewhere (approximately 2 - 4 hrs. per week).
-Depending upon availability, fellows may be assigned to teaching fellowships in lieu of research fellowships during the third year.
+Fellows may be assigned to teaching fellowships in lieu of research fellowships during the third year.
 Please see pages 21 - 22 for more information.

 Students who are on academic probation and/or do not pass the comprehensive examination are not eligible to receive fellowship or other funding.
 Fellowship funds may not be used towards tuition for courses or comprehensive examination credits that are being repeated.
-PhD fellows who obtain outside funding through NRSA awards, RWJF or similar, may be eligible to retain a portion of their university fellowship stipend as a supplement to any outside funding.
-PhD students are encouraged to discuss fellowship and funding policies with the graduate associate dean (Kathy.hutchinson@bc.edu); the associate dean for research (Ellen.Mahoney.1@bc.edu) is an additional resource for exploring NIH external funding opportunities, such as NIH NRSA awards.
+PhD fellows who obtain outside funding through NRSA awards, RWJF or similar mechanisms, may be eligible to retain a portion of their university fellowship.
+Please contact the office of the Associate Dean to discuss fellowship and funding policies.
+PhD students are encouraged to discuss fellowship and funding policies with the Graduate Associate Dean (Susan.kelly-weeder@bc.edu) or the Associate Dean for Research, Dr. Christopher Lee is an additional resource for exploring NIH external funding opportunities, such as NIH NRSA awards.
 Additional information on NRSA awards and other external funding is provided on pages 22-23.